MarioVidoni/OpenAI-Daily-Fact/README.md

 ### Today's fact
 #
-Did you know that the first computer programmer was a woman? her name was Ada Lovelace and she wrote programs for Charles Babbage's analytical engine in the 19th century, which was a general-purpose computing machine.
-The interesting part?
-The machine was never built during their lifetimes, so her programs were never actually run.
-Ironically, she essentially wrote code for a machine that didn't exist yet.
-Talk about thinking ahead!
+The first computer programmer was actually a woman named Ada Lovelace.
+She wrote the world's first machine algorithm for an early computing machine that was never built.
+So, technically, the first computer program was written before the invention of a machine to run it.